dckc/madmode-blog/pages/2012/olias-web-index.md

 OLIAS was state-of-the-art for electronic publishing, at the time:

-> <pre>
 > Newsgroups: comp.text.sgml
 > Date: 26 Sep 1994 19:15:08 UT
-> From: John Eadie \&lt;jme@c-art.com&gt;
+> From: John Eadie <jme@c-art.com>
 > Organization: Computing Art Inc
-> Message-ID: &lt;182@c-art-w.wimsey.bc.ca&gt;
+> Message-ID: <182@c-art-w.wimsey.bc.ca>
-> References: &lt;1994Sep21.011746.14931@rat.csc.calpoly.edu&gt;
+> References: <1994Sep21.011746.14931@rat.csc.calpoly.edu>
 > Subject: Re: SGML Viewers and Formatters
 >
 > [Mr. Raytrace]
 >
-> |   I am looking for an SGML viewer that supports hypertext links and that
+> >   I am looking for an SGML viewer that supports hypertext links and that
-> |   takes care of formatting the documents.
+> >   takes care of formatting the documents.
 We are hoping to publish SGML
-> |   documents on a CD-ROM, using a Windows based viewer.
+> >   documents on a CD-ROM, using a Windows based viewer.
 >
 > .. several viewers described ..
 >